 Published date: 04 November, 2019

 Free Transport Layer Security (TLS) for Azure App Service is now in preview!
 This has been one of the most highly requested features of the service since its inception.
-The feature is named App Service Managed Certificates and it will let you secure custom domains on your Windows and Linux apps for no additional charge.
-This provides developers with a zero-cost option for working on their dev, test and production sites.
+The feature is named App Service Managed Certificates and it will let you secure custom domains on your Windows and Linux apps at no additional charge.
+This provides developers a zero-cost option to work on their dev, test, and production sites.
 This feature is available for customers on an App Service Plan of Basic and above (free and shared tiers are not supported).
 The certificate issued will be a standard certificate and not a wildcard certificate.
-Each certificate will be valid for six months, and about a month before the certificate’s expiry date, App Service will renew the certificate.
+Each certificate will be valid for six months, and about a month before the certificate’s expiration date, App Service will renew the certificate.

-The offering for App Service Certificates will still be available with the launch of App Service Managed Certificates, as these two features have their differences and are better suited for different scenarios.
-Besides the main difference of pricing, a major difference between the two is that you will not be able to export your App Service Managed Certificates, as they are managed by the platform.
-If you’re planning to do a live site migration with TXT record, need support for apex domains or need a wildcard certificate, then use App Service Certificates or bring your own certificate.
+The offering for App Service Certificates will still be available with the launch of App Service Managed Certificates as these two features have their differences and are better suited for different scenarios.
+Aside from the main difference of pricing, a major difference between the two is that you will not be able to export your App Service Managed Certificates as they are managed by the platform.
+If you’re planning to do a live site migration with TXT record, need support for apex domains, or need a wildcard certificate, then use App Service Certificates or bring your own certificate.

 For additional reference, see the documentation.

-In case of any feedback, please inform us by creating an entry on the developer forums.
+For any feedback, please reach out by creating an entry on the developer forums.